Divergence in Trading: Definition, Types, Importance, Trading Example, Limitations

 How many types of divergence are there?

-This chart shows a bullish divergence pattern forming between the price of the asset and its RSI indicator.
-While the price is making a lower low, the RSI is forming a higher low, showing a break in the normal correlation between the two.
-This indicates that despite the decline in the price of the asset, its underlying momentum is decreasing to a lesser degree.
-Such a bullish divergence suggests that the prevailing downward movement in price may be temporary, and the asset could be poised to change direction to the upside
+The chart uploaded above shows a bullish divergence pattern forming between the price and the MACD indicator.
+The divergence observed indicates how the demand in the price of a script is not justifying the momentum indicator not following up.
+Such a bullish divergence suggests that the prevailing downward movement in price may be temporary and the asset could be poised to change direction to the upside

 2. Bearish Divergence